 While opting out and electronically transferring information are the two necessary components of AVR, states’ policies still vary along the following dimensions (the chart on the next page describes each state’s policy):

-- Covered agencies: Nine states plus DC are implementing AVR at DMV offices alone, seven are implementing it at DMV offices plus other social service agencies, and Alaska implemented AVR through its Permanent Fund Dividend application.
+- Covered agencies: Nine states are implementing AVR at DMV offices alone, ten plus DC are implementing it at DMV offices and other government agencies, and Alaska implements AVR through its Permanent Fund Dividend application.

-- Explicit protections for certain groups: Nine states plus DC include statutory provisions protecting individuals who become inadvertently registered, and three states explicitly help keep confidential the addresses of domestic violence survivors who interact with AVR agencies.
+- Explicit protections for certain groups: Eleven states plus DC include statutory provisions protecting individuals who become inadvertently registered, and three states explicitly help keep confidential the addresses of domestic violence survivors who interact with AVR agencies.

-- Public-education requirements: Five states explicitly call for campaigns to educate the public about AVR.
+- Public-education requirements: Six states explicitly call for campaigns to educate the public about AVR.

 State AVR Policies